-- The course is organised in ten modules, each addressing key areas of English Law of particular relevance to those who transact in art.
+The course comprises ten modules, each addressing key areas of law of particular relevance to those who transact in art.
 Modules include:

 - International Conventions and Private International Law

-- Artists’ Rights (including copyright, moral rights and artist’s resale right)
+- Artists’ Rights (including copyright, moral rights and artists’ resale rights)